-Technical information design is a growing multidisciplinary communication field that requires understanding and skills in the development and use of text, graphic design, multimedia, and other techniques to enhance contemporary technical communication.
+Technical information design is a growing multidisciplinary communication field that requires understanding and skills in the development and use of text, graphic design, multimedia and other techniques to enhance contemporary technical communication.
 Success in this field demands that the practitioner have superior writing skills, adeptness at selecting and using available and emerging media, and the ability to recognize excellence in the visual aspects of communication design.
 This program focuses on the information designer's use of technology to create documentation and deliver information to the intended audience.

 Certificate applicants should have a baccalaureate or equivalent degree from an accredited institution and a minimum cumulative grade point average of 3.0 (B).
 Students with lower grade point averages may take courses on a nonmatriculated basis and be admitted after successful completion of two or more courses and permission of the program chair.
-Two professional recommendations also must be submitted.
+Two professional recommendations must be submitted.

-Applicants whose native language is other than English must take the TOEFL examination.
-A score of at least 550 is required.
-Students with a lower score may be admitted conditionally and will take a prescribed in English with a reduced program course load Students entering this program are also expected to have basic skills in technical writing and editing and technical document designs.
+International applicants whose native language is other than English must submit scores from the Test of English as a Foreign Language.
+A minimum score of 550 (paper-based) is required.
+Students with a lower score may be admitted conditionally, and may be required to take a prescribed program in English, along with a reduced program course load.

+Students entering this program also are expected to have basic skills in technical writing and editing, and technical document design.

-Required of courses Qtr.
+Required courses Qtr.
 Cr.
 Hrs.

 0688-711 Technical Information Design 4

 0688-731 Technical Procedures 4

 0688-741 Usability Design and Testing 4